CaptStephan/T3-Amanda/README.md

 - cd voice-engine/
 - python setup.py install

-#that is the basic hardware set-up, more on page links above if needed.
+That is the basic hardware set-up, more on page links above if needed.

 Setting up the Movidius Neural Compute Stick on the Pi is best done following these instructions.
 Read the whole thing first and do NOT install the things he says to skip on the NCS and OpenCV.
 Just follow this carefully: